 Over the chronograph, the Winchester ammunition rated at 2100 fps, clocked 2091 fps, Hornady ammunition rated at 2200 fps, clocked 2190 fps.
 The difference between rated and actual velocity was essentially the same for both types.
-Considering the difference between the 20″ barrel used as the standard, that is very good performance from a firearm with a 4″ shorter barrel.
+Considering a 20″ barrel is the ammunition manufacturers’ standard, that is very good performance from a firearm with a nearly 4″ shorter barrel.

 The Hornady cartridge puts 100 fps on the Winchester round 2190 fps versus 2091, so even though the Hornady has a lighter 170 grain bullet, it cranks out 1811 ft-lbs of kinetic energy at the muzzle, compared to 1651 ft-lbs for the Winchester round; energy increases as the square of the velocity.

 How does that look with some of the other exterior ballistic elements?

 The Winchester assumptions are based on recorded muzzle velocity, a 165 yard best zero, a 176 yard point blank range and a maximum ordinate of +3″.
 The Hornady assumptions are based on recorded muzzle velocity, a 172 yard best zero, 182 yard point blank range and a maximum ordinate of +3″.